Skip to main content Skip to navigation

 In addition to proofs, the module will also introduce you to essential university mathematics, including set theory, logic, number theory, algorithms and cryptography.

-Read more about the Foundations moduleLink opens in a new window, including the methods of teaching and assessment (content applies to 2022/23 year of study).
+Read more about the Foundations moduleLink opens in a new window, including the methods of teaching and assessment (content applies to 2024/25 year of study).

-Analysis I/II
+Analysis 1/2

-Read more about these modules, including the methods of teaching and assessment (content applies to 2023/24 year of study):
+Read more about these modules, including the methods of teaching and assessment (content applies to 2024/25 year of study).

-Mathematical Methods and Modelling I and II
+Mathematical Methods and Modelling 1 and 2

-Mathematical Methods and Modelling I introduces you to the fundamentals of mathematical modelling, before discussing and analysing difference and differential equations in physics, chemistry, engineering as well as the life and social sciences.
+Introduces the fundamentals of mathematical modelling, before discussing and analysing difference and differential equations in physics, chemistry, engineering as well as the life and social sciences.
 This will require the basic theory of ordinary differential equations (ODEs), the cornerstone of all applied mathematics.
 ODE theory later proves invaluable in branches of pure mathematics, such as geometry and topology.
 You will be introduced to simple differential and difference equations, methods for obtaining their solutions and numerical approximation.

-In the second term for Mathematical Methods and Modelling II, you will study the differential geometry of curves, calculus of functions of several variables, multi-dimensional integrals, calculus of vector functions of several variables (divergence and circulation), and their uses in line and surface integrals.
+In the second term for Mathematical Methods and Modelling 2, you will study the differential geometry of curves, calculus of functions of several variables, multi-dimensional integrals, calculus of vector functions of several variables (divergence and circulation), and their uses in line and surface integrals.

-Read more about these modules, including the methods of teaching and assessment (content applies to 2023/24 year of study):
+Read more about these modules, including the methods of teaching and assessment (content applies to 2024/25 year of study):

-Algebra I and II
+Algebra 1 and 2

 This first half of this module will introduce you to abstract algebra, covering group theory and ring theory, making you familiar with symmetry groups and groups of permutations and matrices, subgroups and Lagrange’s theorem.
 You will understand the abstract definition of a group, and become familiar with the basic types of examples, including number systems, polynomials, and matrices.
 You will be able to calculate the unit groups of the integers modulo n.

-The second half concerns linear algebra, and addresses simultaneous linear equations.
+The second half concerns linear algebra and addresses simultaneous linear equations.
 You will learn about the properties of vector spaces, linear mappings and their representation by matrices.
 Applications include solving simultaneous linear equations, properties of vectors and matrices, properties of determinants and methods of calculating them.
 You will learn to define and calculate eigenvalues and eigenvectors of a linear map or a matrix.
 You will gain a solid understanding of matrices and vector spaces for later modules to build on.

-Read more about these modules, including the methods of teaching and assessment (content applies to 2023/24 year of study):
+Read more about these modules, including the methods of teaching and assessment (content applies to 2024/25 year of study):

 Mathematics by Computer